Latent tuberculosis: Concomitant immunity

-Compared to uninfected individuals, people with LTB appears to have some (35-80%) protection against developing active TB after being exposed to M. tuberculosis in the environment.
-This kind of protection is called concomitant immunity.
-It seems to be due to the presence of tissue-resident memory T cells.
+Compared to uninfected individuals, people with LTB appear to have some (35-80%) protection against developing active TB after exposure to M. tuberculosis in the environment.
+This type of protection is called concomitant immunity.
+Such immunity seems to be due to the presence of tissue-resident memory T cells.

 Diagnosis

-There are two classes of tests commonly used to identify patients with LTB: tuberculin skin tests and Interferon-gamma(IFN-γ) tests.
+Two classes of tests are commonly used to identify patients with LTB: tuberculin skin tests and Interferon-gamma (IFN-γ) tests.